 Credit balances of $5 or less resulting from self-payments are not refunded.
 They are either applied to future balances or absorbed by the College.
 Credit balances less than $1 resulting from federal student aid payments are also not refunded.

 The student receivable process begins when charges are posted to the student account.
-If the amount is not paid by the payment deadline, or not paid if/when a schedule adjustment is done after the payment deadline, a past due balance hold is placed on the student’s account, which prohibits students from receiving grades, registering for courses, receiving a diploma and obtaining transcripts.
+If the amount is not paid by the payment deadline, or not paid if/when a schedule adjustment is done after the payment deadline, a past due balance hold is placed on the student’s account, which prohibits students from registering for courses, receiving a diploma and obtaining transcripts.

 All past due accounts are subject to referral to an outside collection agency.
 If an account is referred to an outside agency, the student is responsible for paying the cost of collection to the collection agency and the account is reported to a national credit bureau.